SpindleMonkey/project-2/README.md

 Spinners are pretty tech-y these days, but the app needs to be very intuitive and MUST be mobile friendly.
 I want my app to be functional, fast, clean, logical, and extensible.

 Phase 1:
-* List of fibers in stash with breed info (one list per user)
+* List of fibers in your stash with breed info (one list per user)
 * Support for multiple users with authenticated sign in
 * Shared breed info
 * Images of breeds